rakudo/rakudo.org/README.md

 The servers listen on localhost, port `4242`: http://localhost:4242

+The production server automatically updates itself using the `update-rakudo.org.sh` script.
+That script updates the git checkout on the server and hot-reloads hypnotoad.
+Some changes require a full restart of the application to function properly.
+If the website behaves strangely after a change, try a cold restart of hypnotoad by manually stopping the server and starting it again as described above.

 ### SASS

 Note that running the site requires sass - you can either install